liferay/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/04-structure-of-osgi-bundles-npm.markdown

                         ...
                     ...

-The packages inside `node_modules` have the same format followed by the npm tool, and can be copied (after a little processing) from a standard `node_modules` folder.
+The packages inside `node_modules` are the same format as the npm tool and can be copied (after a little processing) from a standard `node_modules` folder.
 The `node_modules` folder can hold any number of npm packages (even different versions of the same package), or no npm packages at all.

-Now that you know the structure for OSGi bundles containing npm packages, you can learn how the liferay-npm-bundler handles inline JavaScript packages next.
+Now that you know the structure for OSGi bundles containing npm packages, you can learn how the liferay-npm-bundler handles inline JavaScript packages.

 ## Inline JavaScript packages